Small Animal Internal Medicine

 Key Features

-- Problem-oriented approach utilized in each section begins with a discussion of clinical signs, diagnostic recommendations, and techniques; and then moves to therapeutic considerations and management.
+- A problem-oriented approach begins with a discussion of clinical signs, diagnostic recommendations, and techniques, and then moves on to therapeutic considerations and management.

-- Current drug and treatment tables ensure you are referencing the most up-to-date recommended dosages and indications.

-- More than 900 full-color photographs and illustrations provide vivid depictions of specific disorders, diseases, and procedures.
+- Over 850 full-color photographs and illustrations accurately depict specific disorders, diseases, and procedures.

 - Color-coded summary tables and boxes make it quick and easy to look up clinical signs, etiology, differential diagnoses, treatment, and recommended drug dosages and indications.

-- Expert authors and contributors are well-known for their clinical, academic, and research expertise.
+- Knowledgeable contributors are recognized experts in their respective internal medicine specialties, and known for their clinical as well as academic and research expertise.

 - Practical algorithms promote decision-making skills based on clinical findings.